 The program must be written in C or C++ and must compile and run on Linux.
-You are allowed to use any C++ standard including C++17.
+You are allowed to use any any ISO C or C++ standard including C++20.
 You can use any tool available in the standard library.
-Your program must compile with either Clang (any version $\geq 3.4.2$ ) or Gcc (version $\geq 4.8.3$ ) with -Wall-Wextra -Wpedantic -Werror and cannot link to any external library.
+Your program must compile with either Clang (any version $\geq 3.4.2$) or Gcc (version $\geq 4.8.3$) with -Wall -Wextra -Wpedantic -Werror and cannot link to any external library except the standard library.